remytuyeras/remytuyeras/README.md

   <h2 align="center"><a href="https://github.com/remytuyeras/pedigrad-library">Pedigrad Library</a></h2>
 </p>

-This is a software I have been working on for the last five years.
-I intend to publish a new version soon, with some semigroup linear algebra features that you can use to find combinatorial genetic effects from variant call and phenotype data.
-Overlal,  the ```Pedigrad``` library will provide a new paradigm for doing machine learning on genomic data and learn combinatorial relationships.
+I have been working on this software for the last five years to fully implemented the framework developed in <a href="https://arxiv.org/abs/1708.05255">CTG</a>, <a href="https://arxiv.org/abs/1805.07002">CTGI</a> \& <a href="https://arxiv.org/abs/1805.07004">CTGII</a> .
+I intend to publish a new version of this framework **soon**, inclduing new semigroup-based linear algebra features to find combinatorial genetic effects from variant call and phenotype data.
+Overall,  the ```Pedigrad``` library will provide a new paradigm for doing machine learning on genomic data and learn combinatorial relationships.

 $$\begin{array}{c|c|c|c}
 \textbf{A pedigrad} & \textbf{Learning occuring on genetic segments} & \to & \textbf{Algebraic analyses on haplotypes / phenotypes}\\